modal-labs/gpu-glossary/gpu-glossary/device-hardware/register-file.md

 ![The internal architecture of an H100 SM.
 The register file is depicted in blue.
 Modified from NVIDIA's [H100 white paper](https://resources.nvidia.com/en-us-tensor-core).](themed-image://gh100-sm.svg)

-Like registers in CPUs, these registers are made from very fast memory technology that can keep pace with the compute [cores](/gpu-glossary/device-hardware/core), about an order of magnitude faster than the [L1 data cache](/gpu-glossary/device-hardware/l1-data-cache).
+Like registers in CPUs, these registers are made from extremely fast memory technology that can keep pace with the compute [cores](/gpu-glossary/device-hardware/core), about an order of magnitude faster than the [L1 data cache](/gpu-glossary/device-hardware/l1-data-cache).